wangyz1999/resume-web/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 Yunzhe Wang is a Computer Science Master's student at Columbia University, graduating in May 2023.
-He specializes in machine learning and is currently conducting robot learning and multi-modal learning research in the [Creative Machines Lab](https://www.creativemachineslab.com/) directed by Prof. [Hod Lipson](https://www.hodlipson.com/).
+He specializes in Machine Larning and is currently conducting Multi-modal Robot Learning and Representation Learning research in the [Creative Machines Lab](https://www.creativemachineslab.com/) directed by Professor [Hod Lipson](https://www.hodlipson.com/).

-His research interests include Robotics, Computer Vision, Representation Learning and Artificial Intelligence in general.
+He is currently looking for a Ph.D. program with a concentration on Robotics and Computer Vision.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}Curriculum Vitae{{< /staticref >}}.